Alexander Hernandez (serial killer): Early life

 Alexander Hernandez was born on May 12, 1980.
-Hernandez had previous vandalism, drug procession, and weapons convictions dating back to 2004.
-In 2010, Hernandez's former girlfriend filed a restraining order against him because she feared the safety of her and her children.
+Hernandez had previous vandalism, drug possession, and weapons convictions dating back to 2004.
+In 2010, Hernandez's former girlfriend filed a restraining order against him because she feared the safety of herself and her children.

 In June 2014, he was arrested after threatening his cousin with a knife.
 However, prosecutors refused to charge him.

 Shootings

 On March 14, 2014, Hernandez shot 35-year-old Sergio Sanchez to death while both of them were driving on the 210 Freeway in Sylmar.
 Sanchez, who had been driving home, was discovered dead in his own car on an off-ramp.

 On April 27, 2014, a man was injured after being shot in his car parked in front of a Pacoima apartment building.
-On May 14, 2014, Hernandez shot a 19-year-old man during a car-to-car shooting in Northridge.
+On May 11, 2014, Hernandez shot a 19-year-old man during a car-to-car shooting in Northridge.
 The victim, who had dropped his girlfriend off after their high school prom, was left partially paralyzed as a result of the shooting.
 At 6 a.m on June 15, 2014, a man was wounded after being shot in the arm on the 210 Freeway.

 During a five-day long shooting spree in August 2014, Hernandez committed seven shootings with a shotgun, leaving four people dead and several others injured.
 At 6 a.m on August 20, 2014, a 42-year-old woman was shot and wounded in Atwater village as she exited the 5 freeway.
 On the same day, Hernandez shot at three dogs while driving near his home, killing two of them.
 At 5 a.m on the following day, he fatally shot Gildardo Morales, a 59-year-old man who was driving to work in his pickup truck in the Pacoima neighborhood of San Fernando Valley.
 On August 22, he shot at a couple in their pickup truck at West Hollywood.
 Both were able to escape unharmed.

 At 5:50 a.m on August 24, 2014, the Franco family, who were driving to church, noticed Hernandez driving erratically behind them.
 When they pulled over at the 1400 block of Celis Street in San Fernardo, Hernandez opened fire into the vehicle, murdering 22-year-old Mariana Franco and critically injuring her parents.
 Her siblings were also in the vehicle, but left unharmed.
 40 minutes later, Michael Planells, 29, was fatally shot while searching for items to recycle in the parking lot of the Sylmar Recreational Center.
 Hernandez then exited the parking lot and drove to the 12900 block of Filmore Street in Pacoima, where he fatally shot 59-year-old Gloria Tovar as she sat in her car.